NillionNetwork/nillion-docs/docs/quickstart.md

 Update the following SDK path variables within your .env

-- `NILLION_WHL_ROOT` with the path to your folder that contains the py_nillion_client whl file and the pynada whl file
+- `NILLION_WHL_ROOT` with the path to your folder that contains the Python Client binaries and PyNada DSL binaries (both are .whl files)
-- `NILLION_SDK_ROOT` with the path to your folder that contains the Nillion SDK binaries (node-keygen, user-keygen, node-key2peerid, nil-cli, program-simulator, pynadac, run-local-cluster)
+- `NILLION_SDK_ROOT` with the path to your decompressed Nillion SDK binaries folder that contains tools: node-keygen, user-keygen, node-key2peerid, nil-cli, program-simulator, pynadac, run-local-cluster
-- `NILLION_PYCLIENT_WHL_FILE_NAME` with the name of your py_nillion_client whl file inside of NILLION_WHL_ROOT
+- `NILLION_PYCLIENT_WHL_FILE_NAME` with the file name of your Python Client binaries.
+This is a py_nillion_client .whl file inside of NILLION_WHL_ROOT

 ```yaml reference showGithubLink
 https://github.com/nillion-oss/nillion-python-starter/blob/main/.env.sample#L3-L11